Abidon-J-F/Abidon-J-F/README.md

 Computer Science Graduate and Artificial Intelligence specialised
 -----------------------------------------------------------------

-I am a Computer Scientist and my speciality is the Artificial Intelligence field.
+I am a Computer Scientist and my area of domain is Artificial Intelligence.
 For my BSc (Hons) Computer Science dissertation, I developed Fake News Detection and Sentiment Analysis software.
 I am experienced in Generative AI, Natural Language Processing, and Computer Vision.
 I am proficient in the Python and Java programming languages.
 I have acquired multiple certifications.
 Examples include but are not limited to Google Introduction to Generative AI, Oracle Cloud Infrastructure Generative AI Professional, Codecademy Java, SQL, Algorithms etc.

 <!-- * 🌍  I am based in London, United Kingdom -->
 <!-- * ✉️  You can contact me at [AbidonJudeFernandes@Gmail.com](mailto:AbidonJudeFernandes@Gmail.com) -->